Mairho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints the effective user name
+a script that prints all the groups